Everything you wanted to know about REPAINTING and were afraid to ask

 Fold is a recursive operation that keeps redefining the highest and lowest and redrawing them.

 Generally, if you have an indicator that shows low and high signals on your chart and every single signal works out perfectly, such as: Trend Reversals, Zigzags, Swing High, Swing Low, COG, Hurst indicators, some Pivot Points. all Waves, etc... then most likely that indicator repaints.
-Looks great for backtesting because all the intermediate signals are erased.
+Looks great for backtesting because all the false signals are erased.

 It's important to note that repainted signals are not recommended for entry, which is why the Forum adds the prefix "repaints" to those indicators.